 That is why I strongly recommend you get a therapist to talk to after losing your mother.

-I don’t know what would have happened had I not had sessions with the guidance and counseling therapist after the death of my mom.
+I don’t know what would have happened had I not had therapy sessions after losing my mom.

 Her service was crucial in helping me heal.
 Though there are other issues related to my mom’s death that I dealt with without her, she laid a good foundation for me.